polychromatic/polychromatic/README.md

 Providing all the [dependencies](https://docs.polychromatic.app/dependencies/) (including build ones) are installed, you can run the application directly from the Git repository folder without installing.
-Your configuration and cache is isolated to a `savedatadev` directory when running via `polychromatic-controller-dev`.
+Obtained the source code by either running `git clone` or [downloading a copy as a zip folder](https://github.com/polychromatic/polychromatic/archive/refs/heads/master.zip).

+Your configuration and cache is isolated into a `savedatadev` directory when running via `polychromatic-controller-dev`.
 To isolate the tray applet and command line interfaces, set this environment variable:

     export POLYCHROMATIC_DEV_CFG=true